Estimation of Risk Contributions with MCMC: Numerical experiments

-In Section $\ref{Improved performance of MCMC estimator}$, we have shown that the MCMC estimator improves the performance of estimating VaR contributions.
-However, the performance of the MCMC estimator highly depends on the appropriate choice of the proposal distribution $q$.
-Additionally, the choice of proposal distribution is less apparent compared with that of hyper-parameters for the other estimators.
-In this section, we firstly investigate the symptoms caused by the bad choice of $q$.
-Then, we consider how to overcome this problem based on the numerical results.
+A significant drawback of the MH estimator is that the choice of an appropriate proposal distribution $q$ is not as simple as the parameter selections of other existing estimators.
+An instruction for proposal selection is necessary since it highly affects the performance of the MH.
+In this subsection, we first investigate the symptoms caused by an inappropriate choice of $q$.
+Then, we consider how to overcome these problems based on the numerical experiments provided above.
+Practical guidelines for choosing an appropriate proposal distribution are also provided.

-Bad choice of $q$ is largely classified into two cases.
-One is that, the proposal distribution $q$ often generates a candidate at which the probability measured by $\pi$ is quite small.
-This case occurs for example when the variance of $q$ is much larger than that of $\pi$, or when $q$ does not capture the irregular shape of $\pi$ as appeared in Fig. $\ref{Figure 2}$ (b).
-In such cases, the Markov chain moves quite slowly, yielding high asymptotic standard error of the MCMC estimator.
-This symptom appears as a quite low acceptance rate and high autocorrelation plots.
-The other case is that the proposal distribution $q$ generates only some parts of the whole support of the target distribution $\pi$.
-This case happens for example when $\pi$ has distinct local modes and the variance of $q$ is so small that the chain can not pass between them.
-In this case, the estimate has a significant bias, although the acceptance rate and the autocorrelation plots are seemingly fine.
-This symptom appears as a distorted plot of the MCMC samples whose shape is clearly different from the target distribution $\pi$.
+An inappropriate choice of $q$ is largely classified into two cases.
+One is that proposal distribution $q$ often generates a candidate of which the probability measured by $\pi$ is quite small.
+This case occurs, for example, when $q$ does not fully capture the shape of $\pi$.
+In such a case, the Markov chain moves quite slowly and this yields a high asymptotic standard error of the MH estimator.
+This symptom appears as quite a low acceptance rate and high autocorrelations.
+Another case is wherein $q$ generates only some parts of the whole support of $\pi$.
+This case occurs, for example, when $\pi$ has distinct local modes and the variance of $q$ is so small that the chain cannot pass between ridges.
+In such a case, an estimate can be significantly biased, although the acceptance rate and autocorrelation plots are seemingly perfect.
+This symptom appears as a distorted plot of MCMC samples whose shapes are completely different from the target distribution $\pi$.